Palmer Woods: History

 The Palmer Woods Historic District is named after Thomas W. Palmer, a prominent citizen of nineteenth-century Detroit and a United States Senator.
 Palmer's estate included land on both sides of Woodward Avenue, stretching from Six Mile Road to Eight Mile Road.
 During his lifetime, Palmer donated some of his land to the city of Detroit to establish Palmer Park, and he gave additional land to the state of Michigan to build the Michigan State Fairgrounds.

 Palmer died in 1913; two years later, Detroit real-estate developer Charles W. Burton purchased the section of Palmer's estate that now encompasses the Palmer Woods Historic District.
 Burton envisioned an exclusive neighborhood catering to Detroit's richest citizens, with room for spacious and elegant homes.
 He hired the landscape architect Ossian Cole Simonds to design the layout of the development.
 Cole laid out a subdivision with gently curving streets, capitalizing on the natural beauty of the area and creating a park-like atmosphere in the neighborhood.
 Curbs are nonexistent, minimizing the transition from street to lawn and discouraging pedestrian traffic, and every lot in the neighborhood had a unique shape.

 Many Colonial Revival and Tudor Revival style homes were constructed between about 1917 and 1929.
 The neighborhood received the Michigan Horticultural Society's Award of Merit in 1938 for being the finest platted subdivision in Michigan.
 After World War II, additional mansions were constructed.

 In 2007 and 2008, there were around 24 residential properties that were vacant.
 By 2011, the community established its own private security service.
 By 2014, housing prices, which had previously declined, began to rebound.

 Demographics

-As of 2020, Palmer Woods is both the wealthiest neighbourhood in Detroit, and the wealthiest majority-Black area in Michigan - based on median household income.
 As of 2020, the neighborhood had a median household income of $155,917.
 Ethnically, Palmer Woods is 74.8% African American, 17.1% European American, and 6.2% Hispanic.